 The IPPS is committed to promoting diversity, equity, and inclusion in its membership and program offerings.
 The IPPS JEDIS Program is designed to advance excellence in healthcare, education, and research in communities who lack access to pelvic pain care due to social, racial, or economic disparities.
 Our vision is to expand the number of healthcare professionals who can provide specialty care within these communities, and who can also serve as educators, researchers, and mentors, thereby giving under-represented communities equal voice and equal access to healchare resources for the management of chronic pelvic pain.
 The IPPS JEDIS Program also aims to increase involvement of diverse healthcare professionals in the IPPS Annual Meeting, committees, initiatives, and leadership opportunities.
-This program will provide support for individuals from Black, Indigenous, and/or other communities of color, or individuals from LGBTQ+ communities, or individuals with disabilities.
+This program will provide support for individuals from communities of color, or individuals from LGBTQ+ communities, or individuals with disabilities.
 The program will also support individuals who provide healthcare in economically disadvantaged communities or socially disenfranchised communities.

 The IPPS JEDIS Program includes annual IPPS membership, one complimentary conference registration (Foundations Course, Main Conference, and Post-Conference) and a $500 stipend to support travel to the IPPS Annual Scientific Meeting on Pelvic Pain.